jmpp/ImageInGame.js/README.md

   1. The alternation will be HORIZONTAL if you've previously defined `animDirection` to `'ltr'` or `'rtl'`.
   2. The alternation will be VERTICAL if you've previously defined `animDirection` to `'ttb'` or `'btt'`.

-* The `animByFrame` property is an integer which indicates at how many frames the animation must change.
-The higher this number is, the higher the animation is long.
-Its default value is **12**.
+* The `fps` property is an integer which indicates at how many frames per seconds the animation will run (this assume your game runs at 60fps).
+Default value is **5**fps.

 * The `iterations` property can take `'infinite'` (its default value) or a positive integer which defines how many times the animation will be played before get destroyed. **You can know when it's destroyed by reading the `'animationDestroyed'` parameter on your instance.**
   ```javascript